nadirali19/nadirali.github.io/aboutme.md

 layout: page
 title: About me
 ---
 Hello, my name is Nadir Ali.
-I'm currently a senior researcher at InPho Research Lab, department of physics, IIT Roorkee.
-I'm doing research in the field of silicon photonics.
+I'm currently a senior research scholar at InPho Research Lab, department of physics, IIT Roorkee.
+My research topic is silicon photonics.
 If you want to get in touch with me, I can be found on the [twitter](https://twitter.com/iam_nadirali).